 Why so dramatic Eugene Onegin at the Royal Opera House?

 Tchaikovsky’s lyric opera has become an overstrained story, hectic and static at the same time.
 The use of doubles as Onegin and Tatyana are looking back on their missed life opportunity might be seen as an interesting one but it does fit neither the music nor the libretto.
 It just complicates the plot and contradicts Tchaikovsky’s desire to simplicity.

 For Russians Eugene Onegin is part of heritage and culture.
 It is unlikely to meet anyone who never learned Pushkin’s verse novel or do not know Tatiana’s and Onegin’s love letters.
 In my view the characters and their relations in the production were quite different from those we know from our childhood.

 Russian identity lacking in Kaspen Holten’s concept.

 Tatyana has lost the image of a contemplative girl.
 Onegin was shown as a drunken person in the final scenes.
 Romantic Lensky was left on stage after the duelling till closing curtain.
-The Gremin’s appearance at the protagonists’ dialog has transformed Tatiana-Onegin relations into a fleeting melodrama.
+The Gremin’s appearance at the protagonists’ dialog has transformed Tatiana-Onegin relations into a sarcastic melodrama.

-The space in the stage is hardly used as well as the scenic design is dull.
-Sadly the costumes are blank, without any glimpse to Russian garments or folklore.
+The space in the stage is hardly used as well as the scenic design is extremely dull.
+Sadly the costumes are blank, without any glimpse to Russian bright garments or famous folklore.
 Where is an idyllic country festivity or luxurious St.Petersburg?
 Unfortunately all splendid and lavish parts have disappeared; the two balls are filled with a mass of people hardly representing the local society or aristocracy.

 The Royal Opera cast.